HonkingGoose/git-gosling/docs/recommendations/testing_and_github_actions.md

 - Run a linter like Prettier/ESLint.
 - Make a release of your program.

-To create a new GitHub Action, go to your repository, and click on the _Actions_ tab.
+To create a new GitHub Action, go to your repository, and select the _Actions_ tab.